dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- Thursday's visit - preparations.
-We will likely cover these articles today:
+- We will cover these articles today:
 - Morrison, A. and Bouquet, C. (2011) 'Are you giving globalization the right amount of attention?'
 MIT Sloan Management Review 52(2).
 - Kerr, W.R.
 (2016) 'Harnessing the best of globalization', MIT Sloan Management Review 58(1).
 - Bremner, I (2014) 'The New Rules of Globalization', Harvard Business Review, January-February 2014.

+- I want to link these to a few concepts/frameworks that seek to explain the nature of why firms undertake FDI.

 **CLASS NOTES**

-- Coming up: be sure to do some of the background reading (see the procedural notes for the class) for our visit from Diane Grey and Mariette Mulaire on 18 January.

 ---------------------------------------------